mindbox-cloud/Teal.wait-for-lambda-update/README.md

 ## Output

-This step will store the JSON response from the Lambda function invocation in `outputs.update_status`.
+This step will store the `UpdateStatus` response from the Lambda function invocation in `outputs.update_status`.
+`UpdateStatus` could be:
+* `Successful`
+* `Failed`.
+For more info see https://aws.amazon.com/blogs/compute/tracking-the-state-of-lambda-functions/